Introduction - Physician Assistant Program Admission Process

 At least one recommendation should be from another licensed healthcare provider.

-Requirement 6: If, after review and scoring of all (pre-interview) requirements, an applicant is determined to be eligible for an interview, he or she will be notified of the need to complete a supplemental application, prior to being assigned an interview appointment.
+Requirement 6: If, after review and scoring of all (pre-interview) requirements, an applicant is determined to be eligible for an interview, he or she will be offered an interview.

 Applicants who are offered an interview must be present on their assigned interview day.
 If not, an offer for an interview may be withdrawn.